mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 - Change the alt to reflect where the link is going to - `alt="MMU Homepage"`

-- Select Run
+- Save `exercise-07.html` in your editor.

-- Open the page in a new tab (as we did before to test links)
+- Refresh the page in your browser.

-- Test the link by clicking on the logo
+- Test the link by clicking on the logo.

 - Did it work?
 Yes - great!
-No - close the tab, check your code, try again.
+No - check your code, try again.

 <!-- end div -->